 With 300 seats in their outdoor plaza, the new Sports & Social at Ballpark Village is the perfect place to enjoy the St. Louis weather as we transition into late fall.
 Safely gather with friends, play outdoor games and listen to live music just steps away from Busch Stadium on their heated patio.
 And if it gets a little too chilly, head inside and enjoy games such as shuffleboard, foosball, ping pong, bubble hockey, skeeball, Mini Bowling and more!

-Even during the late fall season, you can grab a drink on a cozy rooftop or settle into a warm patio in a number of locations throughout Downtown.
+Even during chilly weather, you can grab a drink on a cozy rooftop or settle into a warm patio in a number of locations throughout Downtown.
 Don’t let the cold weather stop you from hitting the city.
 With so many eye-catching establishments nearby, you’ll have plenty of options to choose from this season.
 As with the stunning cityscape views, we encourage you to take it all in.